2025 United States federal hiring freeze

 The 2025 United States federal hiring freeze is a policy instituted by a presidential memorandum signed by President Donald Trump on January 20, 2025, on the first day of his second administration immediately instituting a hiring freeze on federal employees.
 The same day as the presidential memorandum, the Office of Personnel Management and Office of Management and Budget issued a joint memorandum, titled "Federal Civilian Hiring Freeze Guidance," detailing to agencies ruled for implementation of the hiring freeze.
 The policy resembled a similar hiring freeze instituted in 2017, in the early days of the first Trump administration.

 On April 17, 2025, Trump extended the hiring freeze for an additional 3 months until July 15, 2025.
 On July 8, 2025, Trump extended the federal hiring freeze for a second time, this time until October 15, 2025.
+On October 15, 2025, Trump issued Executive Order 14356, Ensuring Continued Accountability in Federal Hiring, which continued restrictions on filling vacant federal civilian positions and creating new ones, subject to exceptions and agency approval procedures.

 Provisions of the memoranda

 The main purpose of the presidential memorandum was to institute a temporary hiring freeze for all federal civilian federal employees by prohibiting any new or vacant positions being filled after noon on January 20, 2025.
 It provides for certain exceptions, such as for military personnel, immigration enforcement, national security, and public safety—as well as allowing for other exemptions to be made by the director of OPM (which were subsequently made, such as for certain internships, fellowships, seasonal workers, and USPS employees).
 It also directs relevant agencies that Social Security, Medicare and veterans' benefits should not be impacted.

 The presidential memorandum declares that the hiring freeze expires, for all agencies besides the Internal Revenue Service, within 90 days, after the required publication of a plan for an overall federal workforce reduction to be issued by director of the OMB.
 The hiring freeze for the IRS is revocable only by decision of the Secretary of the Treasury.
 The memorandum does not apply to senior executive positions, as well as presidentially appointed and Senate-confirmed positions.
 Agencies are prohibited from relying on contracting to circumvent the hiring freeze.
 The memorandum obligates agencies to follow applicable collective bargaining agreements in carrying out the new policy.